Lead Service Line Replacement Program

 – View the details about the lead category and pipe material for the property selected

-*NOTE – If the utility side of the service line is lead and the customer side is non-lead it will show as lead on the map.
+*NOTE – If the utility side of the service line is lead and the customer side is non-lead, it will show as lead on the map.
 Only one symbol shows on the map for each property.
 Click on the symbol to open the details and view information for both sides of the service line.

-Where does lead in drinking water come from?
+What is lead, and where does lead in drinking water come from?

 Service Line Inspections